htrajan/ht-drawsteel/Kits/Mountain.md

 - 12–16: 5 damage
 - 17+: 11 damage

-*Effect:* If the target dealt damage to you since the end of your last turn, this attack gains �.
+*Effect:* If the target dealt damage to you since the end of your last turn, this attack gains \[SURGE\].